But all of these knobs and settings are staring back and grinning, daring you to even try to understand what they do. Have no fear.

 12) Get Your Order of Operations Right

 There’s all kinds of ways to goof up a solid procedure.
 You may perform all 5 steps correctly by themselves but since you did them out of order the end result is an absurd abomination.

-The best example is to EQ before you compress.
-You want to remove unwanted sounds first so that they aren't boosted in volume by the compressor or the cause of the compressor engaging.
-You'll want to EQ your track before you apply effects like reverb and delay.
+The best example is to EQ vocals before you compress vocals (or any other instrument for that matter).
+You want to remove unwanted sounds first so that they aren’t boosted in volume by the compressor or the cause of the compressor engaging.
+You’ll want to EQ your track before you apply effects like reverb and delay.

 Every mixing method and tool relies on the sound itself.
 It always makes sense to equalize first so that the tools are working off of your desired result, not off of the raw and untreated recording.